Acute kidney injury: Classification

 Acute kidney injury is diagnosed on the basis of clinical history and laboratory data.
-A diagnosis is made when there is a rapid reduction in kidney function, as measured by serum creatinine, or based on a rapid reduction in urine output, termed oliguria (less than 400 mLs of urine per 24 hours).
+A diagnosis is made when there is a rapid reduction in kidney function, as measured by serum creatinine, or based on a rapid reduction in urine output, termed oliguria (less than 0.5 mL/kg/h for at least 6 hours).

-AKI can be caused by systemic disease (such as a manifestation of an autoimmune disease, e.g. lupus nephritis), crush injury, contrast agents, some antibiotics, and more.
+AKI can be caused by systemic disease (such as a manifestation of an autoimmune disease, e.g., lupus nephritis), crush injury, contrast agents, some antibiotics, and more.
 AKI often occurs due to multiple processes.
-The most common cause is dehydration and sepsis combined with nephrotoxic drugs, especially following surgery or contrast agents.

 The causes of acute kidney injury are commonly categorized into prerenal, intrinsic, and postrenal.

 Acute kidney injury occurs in up to 30% of patients following cardiac surgery.
 Mortality increases by 60-80% in post-cardiopulmonary bypass patients who go on to require renal replacement therapy.
 Preoperative creatinine greater than 1.2 mg/dL, combined valve and bypass procedures, emergency surgery, and preoperative intra-aortic balloon pump are risk factors most strongly correlated with post-cardiopulmonary bypass acute kidney injury.
 Other well-known minor risk factors include female gender, congestive heart failure, chronic obstructive pulmonary disease, insulin-requiring diabetes, and depressed left ventricular ejection fraction.
 Volatile anesthetic agents have been shown to increase renal sympathetic nerve activity (RSNA), which causes retention of salts and water, diminished renal blood flow (RBF) and an increase in serum renin levels, but not in antidiuretic hormone (ADH).

+Postoperative acute kidney injury is defined as an AKI based on the KDIGO criteria occurring within 7 days of an operative intervention.

+Pediatric AKI is defined using the KDIGO definition and the modified neonatal KDIGO criteria for neonates.